tratteria/tratteria-agent/README.md

 #### Delegation Mode:

 In this mode, incoming requests are not intercepted; instead, requests must be made to the agent’s endpoint for verifying a trat.
 The agent then responds with the verification result.
+This mode is suitable for environments where intercepting requests is not possible or desired, for example, in environments with a service mesh that is already intercepting incoming requests.

 **Delegation Endpoint Details**